Puppy Illness That Could Be Fatal

 Finding the Right Puppy

-In our search for a dog to add to our family, we were determined to find a good match for our ten year old female.
-We were concerned about her accepting a new dog after a bit of trouble in the past with a Chow Mix who was quite territorial.
-She and Dolly had more than a few scuffles.
+When we looked for a dog to add to the family, we were determined to find a good match for our ten year old Cookie.
+After having some issues in the past with our late Chow Mix who was territorial, we knew that finding the right temperament in a puppy would be critical.

-From the moment I held the male pup in my arms, there was no doubt he was the one.
+Having been neutered and administered his puppy shots, he was ready for a forever home.
+From the moment I held him in my arms, there was no doubt he was the one for us.

-Most of our previous pets came to us from misguided owners who dumped their unwanted animals on the country road where we live.
-Over the years there have been dozens of strays who wandered up in various stages of hunger and neglect: Golden Retrievers, Great Danes, Dalmatians, Chows, Australian Shepherds, and even a family of Labradors with their four pups, and many others that we couldn't keep with four other dogs.
-After losing three of ours to old age, we were ready to adopt a new pup.
+Most of our other pets came to us in the rural area where we live.
+Over the years there have been dozens of strays who wandered to our doorstep abandoned, hungry and neglected.
+There was a variety of Golden Retrievers, Great Danes, Dalmatians, Chows, Australian Shepherds, and even a family of Labradors with their four pups, among others that we weren't able to keep.
+After losing three of our four dogs to old age, we were ready for another one.

-The process seemed to take forever as I held him tightly in my arms; I ached to take him home.
-As the staff filled out adoption forms, it was hard to keep my mind off the adult dogs whose pleading could still be heard.
-Most would not be as lucky as this puppy who was going home with a family today.
-Undaunted by the prospect of leaving his litter mate, he placed a generous kiss on my chin.
+The adoption process seemed to take forever as I held him tightly in my arms.
+As the staff took our information and filled out forms, it was hard to keep my mind off the adult dogs whose pleading barks could still be heard.
+Many older dogs wouldn't be as lucky as this guy.
+Undaunted by the prospect of leaving his litter mate, he planted a kiss on my chin.

-At long last, we were handed a folder filled with care instructions, canine coupons and adoption forms, along with a small bag of Science Diet Puppy Food.
-Flourishing our bright, purple leash we headed out the door, eager to get home and introduce him to Cookie.
+Finally, we were given a folder filled with care instructions, canine coupons and a small bag of puppy food.
+Flourishing our brightly colored, purple leash we headed out, eager to get home and let him meet Cookie.

 Tony Meets Cookie